trescenzi/tunespotting/README.md

 tunespotting
 ============

-A Spotify app the generates a new playlist everyday.
+A Spotify app build to help you get more acquainted with your Last.fm recommeded artists.